arguement/w6_are_them/README.md

 1. Manage Records

 ...
-The system shall be able to manage records for members, this includes the option ...
-Software Requirements Specification for Economic Engineering Page 7 ... to create, update or remove a record.
-Data to be stored include names, ID numbers, cell phone ... numbers and the hall of association for members who live on campus.
+The system shall be able to manage records for members, this includes the option..
+...
+Software Requirements Specification for Economic Engineering Page 7..
+... to create, update or remove a record.
+Data to be stored include names, ID numbers, cell phone..
+... numbers and the hall of association for members who live on campus.

 2. Stand-alone Application